urban immersion Brings youth and adults to ODM for short-term trips to serve, learn, and interact with the neighborhood.

 Participate in a prayer walk through the neighborhood while learning about the ODM community and hearing stories of people we've reached.

-Go through a 30 minute outreach training with Open Door staff and then head downtown to have meaningful conversations with the homeless in Civic Center Park and surrounding areas.
+Go through an hour outreach training with Open Door staff and then head downtown to have meaningful conversations with the homeless in Civic Center Park and surrounding areas.